How To Create To-Do Lists In WordPress

 Import/Export

 Being able to import and export to-do list data can be very useful.
-For example, you may need to copy over data from an existing list to another website, or export your list data for backup or archiving purposes.
+For example, you may want to copy over data from one website to another, or export your list data for backup or reporting purposes.

 Exporting To-Do List Data